NBISweden/bird-ringing/README.md

 automatically when the services are started with `docker compose up` if the `database-vol` Docker volume does not exist.

-All Docker volumes asseciated with the project can be removed with the following command:
+All Docker volumes associated with the project can be removed with the following command:

 ``` sh